mo-martin/wandisco-documentation/docs/quickstarts/quickstart_guides/hdp-adlsg2.md

 ---
-id: cdh-adlsg2
+id: hdp-adlsg2
-title: Cloudera (CDH) to ADLS Gen2
+title: Hortonworks (HDP) to ADLS Gen2
-sidebar_label: Cloudera (CDH) to ADLS Gen2
+sidebar_label: Hortonworks (HDP) to ADLS Gen2
 ---

-Use this quickstart if you want to configure Fusion to connect to Cloudera (CDH) and ADLS Gen2 storage.
+Use this quickstart if you want to configure Fusion to connect to Hortonworks (HDP) and ADLS Gen2 storage.

-Please see the [Useful information](https://wandisco.github.io/wandisco-documentation/docs/troubleshooting/useful_info) section for additional commands and help.
+Please see the [Useful information](https://wandisco.github.io/wandisco-documentation/docs/quickstarts/troubleshooting/useful_info) section for additional commands and help.

 ## Limitations of this quickstart

-* This guide does not currently offer configuration of Fusion to a **Kerberized** CDH cluster.
+* This guide does not currently offer configuration of Fusion to a **Kerberized** HDP cluster.
 * Migration of existing data will be available after configuration, but not live replication.

 We are working to include these additional items as soon as possible.